 From I-Ching to Manga: UCI's East Asian Collection, Celebrating 30 Years

-The UCI Libraries announce the opening of a new exhibit, From I-Ching to Manga: UCI's East Asian Collection Celebrating 30 Years.
-This exhibit celebrates the thirty year anniversary of the establishment of the East Asian Collection – highlighting treasures from the past.
+Fall 2020 Exhibit: From I-Ching to Manga: UCI's East Asian Collection Celebrating 30 Years celebrates the thirty year anniversary of the establishment of the East Asian Collection highlighting treasures from the past.